 To arrange for service of documents upon Elgin County Prosecutor in any Part I or II proceedings in St. Thomas Provincial Offences Court, please send email to Elgin County Prosecutor Jack Huber at: jhuber@ELGIN.ca.

-The Province of Ontario announced a province-wide shutdown starting on April 3 for four weeks.
+The Province of Ontario announced a stay at home order for six (6) weeks starting on April 8, 2021.

 Residents are encouraged to look to health officials for information about COVID-19.
 Locally, this is Southwestern Public Health .